Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Quantum phases and local unitary transformations

 As an application of the notion of LU quantum circuits, we would like to describe a wave function renormalization group flow.
 The idea of wave function renormalization group flow is to use LU operators to remove entanglement at small length scales, simplify the wave function and reach a fixed point form of wave function at a large enough length scale.
 As LU transformations map between states within the same phase, the wave function renormalization group flow is expected to flow every gapped quantum states to the fixed point wave function in the phase it belongs to.

 To implement such a renormalization flow on wave functions, first we can use a LU transformation $U$ to transform some degrees of freedom in a state into direct product (see Fig. \ref{entre}).
 We can then remove those degrees of freedom in the form of direct product.
 Such a procedure does not change the phase the state belongs to.
 The reverse process of adding degrees of freedom in the form of direct product states also does not change the phase.
 We call the local transformation in Fig. \ref{entre} which involves changing the degrees of freedom a generalized local unitary (gLU) transformation.
 It is clear that a generalized local unitary transformation inside a region $A$ does not change the reduced density matrix $\rho_A$ for the region $A$.
 This is the reason why we say that (generalized) local unitary transformations cannot change entanglement structure at large length scale and the quantum phase of the system.
-Similarly, the local addition or removal of decoupled degrees of freedom to or from the Hamiltonian, $H \leftrightarrow H\otimes H_{dp}$, will not change the phase of the Hamiltonian (i.e. the ground states of $H$ and $H\otimes H_{dp}$ are in the same phase), if those degrees of freedom form a direct product state (i.e. the ground state of $H_{dp}$ is a direct product state).